PickYourOwn.org

 Step 5 - Mix in remaining vinegar, salt and ascorbic acid.

 I prefer not to use any salt, and for ascorbic acid, I use "Fruit Fresh".
 Just mix them up (again I do this in the blender).
-Note that adding the vinegar stops the heat from developing, so if you like very hot horseradish, let the grated horseradish sit in the fridge for about 30 minutes before adding the vinegar!
+Note that adding the vinegar stops the heat from developing, so if you like very hot horseradish, let the grated horseradish sit in the fridge for about 30 minutes to an hour, before adding the vinegar!

 Step 6 - Store the jars in the refrigerator